-Channel Islands Dive Adventures is owned and operated by Ken Kollwitz.
+Channel Islands Dive Adventures LLC is owned and operated by Ken Kollwitz.
 Ken was certified at 16, had a 10 year surface interval and has been diving the last 25+ years mainly around the Ventura-Monterey-Channel Islands area.
 He considers himself a true cold water diver with his favorite diving around Vancouver Island, British Columbia, Canada.
 Other places Ken really enjoys to dive are Jade Cove, Port San Luis / Avila / Morro Bay area, Monastery beach and San Clemente Island.
 Ken has a sense of adventure and enjoys all types of diving such as; hunting, wrecks, photography, drift, deep, tech, deco and more.
 Ken is always looking for new exciting out of the way dive sites and hard to get too dive sites.

 Ken is an insured NAUI Scuba Instructor who does no teaching but loves to try and instill good diving habits on CIDA trips.
 He is certified in limited wreck penetration (TDI); advanced nitrox/decompression procedures (IANTD), open water buddy for disabled divers (HSA) and he is a DAN diving emergency specialist provider.